Surface chiral Abelian topological order on multilayer cluster Mott insulators: Results

-Because of the difference of stacking fashions within a bilayer unit and between them, there are two types of surfaces.
-When the surface terminates at a full bilayer unit, it is called a type-I surface.
-In contrast, if the surface terminates in the middle of a bilayer unit, it it called a type-II surface (Fig.~\ref{fig: crystal_structure}(c)).
-In view of a one-dimensional SSH model, these two types of termination are topologically distinct in their band structure, which can be exhibited by the existence or absence of the zero modes at the real-space boundaries.
-In three-dimensional \ce{Nb3Br8}, the similar physics can be observed at the two types of surfaces.
-This observation is corroborated by our first-principles calculations, and the details can be found in Supplemental Material (SM)~\cite{SM}.
+This observation is corroborated by our first-principles calculations.
+The band structure shows that Nb$_3$Br$_8$ is a band insulator in the bulk, with a direct band gap of about $ 70~\text{meV} $ located at the Brillouin zone boundary (see Fig.~S1 in \textit{SI Appendix}).
 The surface spectral functions of electrons are calculated by implementing the recursive Green's function method~\cite{Sancho1985}, and the results for the two types of surfaces are shown in Figs.~\ref{fig: band_structures_surface}(a-b), respectively.
 It can be clearly seen that the type-I surface remains gapped, similar to the bulk band structure.
 For the type-II surface, however, there is a weakly dispersive band crossing the Fermi level, suggesting a metallic type-II surface.
 Such metallic surface state corresponds to the zero mode in the SSH model.
-Moreover, we find that the metallic surface state of the type-II surface can be well captured and reproduced by the tight-binding model of a \ce{Nb3Br8} monolayer (see Fig.~\ref{fig: band_structures_surface}(b)).
-Therefore, in the following we use a tight-binding model of monolayer \ce{Nb3Br8} as the non-interacting part of the model for the surface state.
+Moreover, we find that the metallic surface state of the type-II surface can be well captured and reproduced by the tight-binding model of a Nb$_3$Br$_8$ monolayer (see Fig.~\ref{fig: band_structures_surface}(b)).
+Therefore, in the following we use a tight-binding model of monolayer Nb$_3$Br$_8$ as the non-interacting part of the model for the surface state.

 The monolayer tight-binding model describing a triangular lattice with hoppings up to the third nearest-neighbors is written as follows,

 where $c_{i\sigma}^{\dagger}$ ($c_{i\sigma}$) creates (annihilates) an electron with spin $\sigma$ at site $i$.
 The Wannier function was constructed from the Kohn-Sham wave functions of the band structure calculation, and the hopping parameters were found to be $t_1 = -5.0~\text{meV}$, $t_2 = -5.5~\text{meV}$, and $t_3 = 6.8~\text{meV}$.
 The corresponding band structure is shown by the red curve in Fig.~\ref{fig: band_structures_surface}(b), as mentioned above.